 e obtain certified copy of entry of birth of child.

-b copy of the notice of identification;
+b a certified copy of the entry of the child’s birth;

 4 Note that “guardian of the child” is defined in sections 4(1) and 46 of the Adoption Act: